 We’ve explained that PHP workers are background processes that generate things like HTML pages with PHP code.
 Now, the most obvious way to reduce and optimize PHP worker usage is to reduce the amount of CPU and PHP resources required to fulfill requests to your site.

 The first step to reducing PHP worker usage is setting up caching layers for your WordPress site.
 By default, WordPress is a dynamic Content Management System that fulfills every page request on demand.
 This means it will repetitively require PHP workers to perform the steps for multiple site visitors over and over again.
 This can become highly inefficient unless you introduce something referred to as cache.
 There are two types of caches, Page Caching and Object Caching.
-For ecommerce sites, an object cache is the most important and beneficial of the two.
+For ecommerce sites, the use of a persistent object cache is the most important and beneficial of the two.

 If you are unsure about how to tackle a performance issue on your site, we strongly encourage the use of an experienced managed hosting provider that can analyze your site on a continuous basis and determine exactly the amount of PHP workers you need along with CPU considerations.